input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 3. Confirm initialization: Ensure that the reserve initialization transaction has been confirmed by checking the command output.

-# Part Two: Usage
+# Usage

 Usage includes the `reserve release` and `reserve handover` commands.

-- `reserve handover` &ndash; a command for finishing the flow (either there is nothing to release or the Governance Authority user wants to finish the flow).
+- `reserve handover` &ndash; a command for finishing the flow (either there is nothing to release or the governance authority user wants to finish the flow)
 - `reserve release` &ndash; a command to "move" the flow until the end.

 ## 2. Releasing tokens from reserve to circulation